Davide-Rossetti-PhD/Time-Series-Causality/README.md

 ---

 ## 📘 Overview

-This repository implements the algorithms and experiments described in the paper
-**“Building causation links in stochastic nonlinear systems from data”**
-by *Davide Rossetti, Sergio Chibbaro, Cyril Furtlehner, Théo Marchetta,* and *Andrei-Tiberiu Pantea (2025)*.

 The work explores how **response theory**—traditionally used in physics to quantify how a system reacts to perturbations—can be combined with **machine learning** to infer **causal relationships** directly from data, without explicit knowledge of the underlying equations of motion.

 Two main classes of systems are considered: